anchpop/wise_mans_haskell/book.md

     ```

     Where I have `78`, you'll have a different number.
 That tells you the line number the error was on, but in GHCi, it tells you the number of lines you've entered before now.
 We can ignore that since it isn't super useful.
     The number after the colon (in our case, `10`) is the column the error was on.
-This is useful, because that should be fairly close to the source of the mistake.
+This is useful because that should be fairly close to the source of the mistake.
 10 letters into our command is the start of `.5`.
 Can you figure out the error?